sharpydevv/SharpHub/README.md

 *This list also may be updated.*

 ### How to get SharpHub
-- Via buying on Discord, we have packages such as
+- Via buying on Discord, message me @ e_exists, we have packages such as
 1. Permanent Key
 2. 1 Week Key
 3. 1 Month Key